vassiliphilippov/erct-papers/_papers/09-hirshleifer-2021-incentives-for-effort.md

       The study ends measurements within the same school year; it does not follow students through graduation.
     quote: >-
-      "The main outcome measure … a test at the end of each unit. … does not follow students beyond that point." (p.
-9–10)
+      "The experiment began after students returned from the mid-year break and continued to the end of the school year." (p.
+7)
     analysis: >-
       This criterion asks whether the study continued tracking students until they graduated from their current school level.
 The paper collects only short-term